ostash-group/BGCViz/docs/Input_files_options.md

 **This field supports the csv file upload.
 It can be any csv file, as long as the format is the satisfied.
 Therefore you can upload any results in this field, in place of SEMPI, but the result plot will label these as "SEMPI"**
 # DeepBGC
 We are expecting the default DeepBGC tsv output file.
-Please the the example in /example_data folder
+Please see the example in /example_data folder

 # RRE-Finder
 We the expecting the modified default txt results file from RRE-Finder, which is in the format as below (in case of exploratory mode):